 - Daily exercise reduces risk and recurrence!
 Get your body moving and heart pumping every day, even for 30 minutes — we simply have to do it.
 Jog, run, hike, dance to your favorite music, yoga, HIIT, pilates, spin, etc. Find what you enjoy, and commit to doing it every day or every other day.
 I must warn you, though, that side-effects may include: better mood and sleep, more energy and clarity, better digestion and elimination, and decreased risk of all cancers!

 - Manage stress daily.
 Become more aware of your breath throughout the day and take more deep belly breaths.
-Take at least 15 minutes to meditate/breathe, do yoga, read, journal, or take a bath.
-Set aside a chunk of time every day for your grounding and releasing self-care!
+Set aside at least 15 minutes to meditate/breathe, do yoga, read, journal, or take a bath.
+Prioritizing your connection with your body and breath for a chunk of time every day is the most powerful thing we can do!

 - Set boundaries with your electronics.
 EMFs from our devices aren’t healthy for our cells, and the blue light of our screens disrupts our melatonin production at night.
 Keep the phone away from your body (and computer off your lap), use speakerphone or corded headphones, and use airplane mode whenever you can — especially while sleeping.
 (An old-school alarm clock makes this easy.)
 Never put your phone in your bra or a purse by your chest.
 In addition to avoiding the EMFs from these devices, consider how the content on them affects your mood and habitual thoughts.
 Try a digital detox during one part of your day every day, and take off on weekends.
 I make a point of not checking my phone until after breakfast and meditation/exercise, but if you can’t set a digital firewall around your mornings, put the phone away an hour or two before bedtime.

 - Lymphatic support.
 Two of my favorite self-care breast practices are dry brushing in the sauna, and using a GuaSha stone in the bath or shower with some coconut or jojoba oil (perhaps with a little citrus oil).
-Use the smooth, crescent shaped stone to vigorously massage the breasts, breaking up any soft tissue fibrosis while cleansing the lymph and breast tissue.
+Use the smooth, crescent-shaped stone to massage the breasts, breaking up any soft tissue fibrosis while cleansing the lymph and breast tissue.

 I hope these tips serve you well and empower you.
-Weaving them into your daily life not only helps to prevent so many illnesses, but also improves your overall wellbeing and ability to show up in this world with joy and resilience.
+Weaving them into your daily life not only can help to prevent many other manifestations of dis-ease in the body, but also improves your overall wellbeing and ability to show up in this world with joy and resilience.
 If this info inspired or helped you, please share with those you love that could benefit, and if you’ve got any suggestions to add to this list, please share with us in the comments below!

 Written by: Colleen Gerson